 Please complete the Enquiry form via Open Apply to begin the admissions procedure.
 The link to Open Apply can be found on our website.
 Once we have received the Enquiry form, we will check if you meet our entry criteria and if we have any spaces available.
-We will send you this update via an Open Apply message, along with a link to the application form.
-You can use this link if you wish to proceed further to secure a place or to go onto our waiting pool.
+We will send you this update via an Open Apply message, along with instructions on how to complete the Application form.

-Before you can submit the application form, you will be directed to a credit card payment link for the ≤ 200 non-refundable registration fee.
-Only when this fee has been paid will we process your application form and officially add you to the AICS waiting pool, or offer you a place (subject to availability).
+Before you can submit the Application form, you will be directed to a credit card payment link for the €200 non-refundable Registration fee.
+Only when this fee has been paid will we process your application and officially add you to the AICS waiting pool, or offer you a place (subject to availability).
 Your application date (the date you pay the registration fee) determines your place in the waiting pool.

-Although we have three campuses, you only need to complete one application form.
-You can make your campus choices via this online application form.
+Although we have two campuses, you only need to complete one application.
+You can make your campus choices via this online application.
 You will have the option to select multiple campus choices if you wish.

 You will be contacted via email and an Open Apply message if a place becomes available.
-All primary students will be invited for an intake.
-Secondary students may be invited for an intake.
-For Secondary School Diploma Programme students and Career-related Programme students, we will email a Maths and English test to the current school to be taken under exam conditions.
+All primary applicants will be invited for an intake.
+MYP, CP and DP applicants may be invited for an intake and may need to take a placement test for English, Dutch and/or Maths depending on their current level.
 We will take this into consideration along with the school reports, to help us make the final decision and determine the subject level.